BejanSadeghian/my-right-hand/README.md

 - **Data Export**: The application can export the reviewed emails to a CSV file.
 It supports excluding certain fields from the output.

+### About this Repository

+This repository contains two things, a package titled `my-right-hand` and a simple CLI tool that demonstrates use of this package.
+The `my-right-hand` package includes AI agent and data connector modules to ease the use of LLMs to review and data.
+Today this package focuses on Open AI's GPT LLMs and email data from Gmail.

+If you would like to contribute please feel free to open an issue or create a PR!

-## Usage
+## Quick Start (CLI)

-The main entry point of the application is `cli/app.py`.
+The entry point of the CLI tool is `cli/app.py`.
 You can run it with various command-line arguments to customize its behavior.
 For example:

 ```bash
 python cli/app.py -n 3 -k {your_llm_api_key} -ec {path_to_your_credentials.json} --csv
 ```

 This command will review emails from the last 3 days using the `gpt-3.5-turbo-1106` model and export the results to a CSV file.
 Any LLM that supports a JSON response will work.

+> For a full description on how to use the CLI tool use the command `python cli/app.py --help`

 ## Dependencies